rachna-chauhan/E-commerce-Sales-Analysis-/README.md

 Project Overview

-This project focuses on analyzing ecommerce sales data to uncover key business insights such as revenue trends, customer behavior, and product performance.
-The analysis is performed using Python (Pandas, Matplotlib/Seaborn) and Power BI for interactive dashboards.
+This project analyzes e-commerce sales data to uncover key drivers of revenue, profitability, and customer purchasing behavior.
+The goal is to help businesses make data-driven decisions around pricing, discounts, and sales strategy.

 Objectives